 For me, it’s about grace.
 A daily lesson learned as a mother that when I fail, because things will never be perfect, I try again.
 I start the day by finding this grace in my quiet time.
 My friends help me see this, too, because those of us with kids are all in this motherhood journey together – no matter our ages.

-Our family went on an adventure to the Oregon coast with another family, but first, inspired by a beautiful picture I saw in Rachael Ray’s recent magazine, I whipped up a yummy breakfast for the family.
+Our family went on an adventure to the Oregon coast with another family, but first, I whipped up a yummy breakfast for the family.

 It’s one of the prettiest way to cook eggs or to serve to your guests!
 I think this will be a new summer favorite of mine.

 Take a couple of large bell peppers, cutting horizontally and removing any seeds, and place the rings on a hot grill.